 Kurt: Lori, what's your feeling on this dynamic?

-Lori: I think it's hard to know exactly how the SEC or the state regulator will view the regular and continuous supervision language in light of the specific facts of the funds you're dealing with.
+Lori: I think it's hard to know exactly how the SEC or the state regulator will view the regular and continuous supervision language in light of the specific facts of the funds you're dealing as a part of EB5 process.
 If you take the position that you are practicing regular and continuous supervision, you take a risk.
 I think all of our clients take risks every day in interpreting the securities regulations.

 It would be safer to register if you think you might be deemed to be doing that or if you think that the chance of a reinvestment decision might put you in that category.
 Of course, it could be interpreted either way, which is a matter of risk.